MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/alignment.rst

 Align with an acoustic model ``(mfa align)``
 ============================================

+.. deprecated:: 3.4

+   Beginning with MFA 4.0 (currently scheduled for end of 2026), the default signature of ``mfa align`` will be changed to the signature of :ref:`pretrained_alignment_hf` and the signature for use with legacy models will be deprecated (this version of the command will become ``mfa align_legacy``.
+The ``mfa align_legacy`` command will be removed in MFA 5.0 (currently scheduled for some time in 2027).
+See :ref:`mfa_model_versions` for more details on the difference.

 This is the primary workflow of MFA, where you can use pretrained :term:`acoustic models` to align your dataset.
 There are a number of :xref:`pretrained_acoustic_models` to use, but you can also adapt a pretrained model to your data (see :ref:`adapt_acoustic_model`) or train an acoustic model from scratch using your dataset (see :ref:`train_acoustic_model`).

 .. seealso::